kaminski-pawel/CV-NZ/CV-NZ.md

 In cooperation with the Polish Chamber of Commerce for Road Engineering I wrote a website presenting financial profiles of road construction companies.

 The front-end is a JavaScript/Nuxt application rendered on a server side.
-The financial data of the companies is loaded from the Amazon DynamoDB database (project was maintained only for several months, some links might not work, especially links to resources in S3 buckets).
+The financial data of the companies is loaded from the Amazon DynamoDB database or S3 buckets.

+Demo: mojeanalizy.pl/en/analizy/budownictwo-drogowe

 - Python
 - Django